 - Even Where the Hell Is Springfield?, an idea famous enough that it is the Trope Namer, is an example.
-The sitcoms that the show satirized were very intent on showing the idea of an All-American family, and thus very deliberately avoided identifying the state and used the VERY common town name of Springfield (there are over 30 Springfields across America - only Wisconsin has 5) to create and mock that sense of "it could be anywhere".
-Granted, this was more reflective of the shows in the 1950s, such as Leave It to Beaver, Father Knows Best (which actually took place in a town called Springfield), and The Adventures of Ozzie and Harriet, since most shows after the 1950s had a setting of a real location, usually a suburb of a prominent Midwestern or Northeastern city (the suburb or town itself is sometimes fictional, but its basic location is not).
+The sitcoms that the show satirized were very intent on showing the idea of an All-American family, and thus very deliberately avoided identifying the state and used the VERY common town name of Springfield (there are over 30 Springfields across America - Wisconsin alone has 5) to create and mock that sense of "it could be anywhere".
+Granted, this was more reflective of the shows in the 1950s, such as Leave It to Beaver, Father Knows Best (which actually also took place in a town called Springfield), and The Adventures of Ozzie and Harriet, since most shows after the 1950s had a setting of a real location, usually a suburb of a prominent Midwestern or Northeastern city (the suburb or town itself is sometimes fictional, but its basic location is not).
 But Springfield was left jokingly vague, and blatant aversions and teases of outright stating the state was a humorous lampshading of such an idea.
 It eventually got to the point where Springfield's geographical location could not possibly exist in reality due to contradicting facts about it.

 - But two problems arose:

 - 1) The show has been on television for so long that the joke has gotten old.
 Once it was essentially revealed that Springfield could not exist anywhere, that became the joke, and then that also got old.
-To add onto it, Matt Groening stated in 2012 that Springfield is in Oregon, his home state... even though that contradicts a few episodes and the jokes about it have not stopped since then.
+To add onto it, Matt Groening stated in 2012 that Springfield is in Oregon, his home state...even though that contradicts a few episodes and the jokes about it have not stopped since then.

 - 2) Almost no sitcom on television does this anymore.
 Outside of children's shows, almost every sitcom in recent years takes place in a real city (or at least a real state, or just Big Applesauce), with all the cultural references of that region being part of the show's setting and aesthetic.
 Sitcoms no longer try to create a "perfect, All-American family" that could live anywhere... somewhat because the Simpsons deconstructed and parodied them to oblivion.